 This paper considers rigorous filtering methods based on computing linear relaxations for continuous constraint satisfaction problems.
-A constraint satisfaction problem is the task of finding one or all points satisfying a given family of equations and/or inequalities, called constraints.
+A constraint satisfaction problem (CSP) is the task of finding one or all points satisfying a given family of equations and/or inequalities, called constraints.
 Many real word problems are continuous constraint satisfaction problems, often high-dimensional ones.
-Applications include robotics (GRANDON et al. [11], MERLET [20]), localization and map building (JAULIN [13], JAULIN et al. [14], biomedicine CRUZ & BARA-HONA [6]), and the protein folding problem (KRIPPAHL & BARAHONA [16]).
-In practice, constraint satisfaction problems are solved by a combination of a variety of techniques, often involving constraint propagation with either some form of stochastic search or a branch and bound scheme for a complete search.
-These techniques are mainly complemented by filtering or pruning techniques based on techniques borrowed from optimization, such as linear or convex relaxations (see, e.g., NEUMAIER [23]).
+Applications include robotics (Grandon et al. [11], Merlet [22]), localization and map building (Jaulin [13], Jaulin et al. [14], biomedicine Cruz & Barahona [6]), and the protein folding problem (Krippahl & Barahona [17]).
+In practice, constraint satisfaction problems are solved by a combination of a variety of techniques, often involving the use of interval arithmetic (see, e.g., Neumaier [24]), constraint propagation with either some form of stochastic search or a branch and bound scheme for a complete search.
+These techniques are mainly complemented by filtering or pruning techniques based on techniques borrowed from optimization, such as linear or convex relaxations (see, e.g., Neumaier [25]).

 Filtering or pruning stands for reducing the search space of constraint satisfaction problems.
 There are many filtering techniques which are usually combined with branch and bound methods and provide more or less reduction of the search space.
-If applied to quadratic constraints, the classical filtering algorithms based upon local consistencies like 2B-consistency or Box-consistency (see, e.g., BENHAMOU et al. [4]) do not take advantage of the special properties of quadratic forms and therefore often results are poorer than desirable.
-3B-consistency is more effective, but the practice shows that for quadratic problems they usually tend to be slow due to the exhaustive branching needed to achieve the required precision.
-Hull consistency techniques like the classical HC4 (BENHAMOU et al. [3]) or the newly developed OCTUM (CHABERT & JAULIN [5]) show promising results, but still do not use the special structure of quadratic problems.
+If applied to quadratic constraints, the classical filtering algorithms based upon local consistencies like 2B-consistency or Box-consistency (see, e.g., Benhamou et al. [4]) do not take advantage of the special properties of quadratic forms and therefore often results are poorer than desirable.
+3B-consistency (Lhomme [20]) more effective, but the practice shows that for quadratic problems they usually tend to be slow due to the exhaustive branching needed to achieve the required precision.
+Hull consistency techniques like the classical HC4 (Benhamou et al.

+[3]) or the newly developed OCTUM (CHABERT & JAULIN [5]) show promising results, but still do not use the special structure of quadratic problems.

 Another approach - originally developed for global optimization - is to compute linear relaxations for a problem, and then use these to reduce the search space of the original problem.
 As the name suggests, by computing a relaxation, we may also lose some structural information of the original problem.
 However this loss is often complementary to that in the consistency techniques described before.

+Rigorous linear over- and underestimators for general global nonlinear programming problems involving odd and even powers, reciprocals, exponentials, logarithms, square roots, and uncertain scalar multiples are discussed in Hongthong & Kearfott [12].
+The relaxed linear CSPs usually contain more variables/constraints than the original problem but are much easier to exploit.
+A classical method, called RLT (reformulation-linearization technique) by Sherali & Adams [32] is used by Lebbah et al. [19] in the QUAD algorithm; another interesting approach was given by Kolev [16].
+The last two fit the main scope of this paper they will be discussed in detail.

-Here only linear relaxations are considered, higher degree relaxations and convex relaxations are discussed in the literature; for example, affine and convex functions for non-convex multivariate polynomials in GARLOFF et al. [10].
+Higher degree relaxations and convex relaxations are also discussed in the literature; for example, affine and convex functions for non-convex multivariate polynomials in Garloff et al. [10].
 Constructing relaxations by using the right method can effectively approximate the structure of the original constraint; in fact, the criteria for a good relaxation is having a small distance (in some vague sense) to the original constraints.

-The resulting linear system usually contains more variables/constraints than the original problem but is much easier to solve.
-A classical method, called RLT (reformulation-linearization technique) by SHERALI & ADAMS [29] is used by LEBBAH et al. [18] in the QUAD algorithm; another interesting approach was given by KOLEV [15].
-Since the last two fit the main scope of this paper they will be discussed in detail.
-These methods require the rigorous solution of linear programs, as for example given for programs with uncertain data JANSSON & RUMP [12].
+In the present paper, we focus attention on handling the linear CSPs resulting from linear relaxations of nonlinear constraints, and in particular of quadratic constraints.
+In the literature, the linear CSPs are processed using rigorous bounding of linear programs; see Neumaier & Shcherbina [26] or the more refined techniques described in Keil [15].
+Here we derive a number of additional techniques for pruning the search space based on linear relaxations.